microsoft/TouchDevelop-backend/docs/deployment.md

 Typically, shells are configured to run on single core machines and run only one instance of worker.

+### Creating services

+Go the new Azure Portal and create the following:
+* Redis Cache
+* Azure Search

+Both take a while to setup up, so it's good to start with that.

 ### Building shell

 To build shell issue `jake azure` in `TouchDevelop` repo.
 This will create